scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 NetworkSet
 --------------

-The :class:`~skrf.networkset.NetworkSet` object
+The :class:`~skrf.networkSet.NetworkSet` object
 represents an unordered  set of networks and provides  methods for calculating statistical quantities and displaying uncertainty bounds.

-A :class:`~skrf.networkset.NetworkSet` is created from a list or dict of :class:`~skrf.network.Network`'s.
+A :class:`~skrf.networkSet.NetworkSet` is created from a list or dict of :class:`~skrf.network.Network`'s.
 This can be done quickly with :func:`~skrf.io.general.read_all` , which loads all skrf-readable objects in a directory.
 The argument `contains` is used to load only files